rax-incubate/gcp-mc-demo/README.md

  - The micro services demo (Hipster Shop) application provided by GCP but tweaked to use AlloyDB as the database layer.

 Anthos ACM will be used to deploy the Kubernetes manifests which are stored in GitHub.
-We will use kubectl to deploy the secrets required for the application.
+We will also use kubectl to deploy the secrets required for the application.

 ### Presentation